Planning a family

 How much do I need?

-Folate is a water-soluble vitamin, which means you need it in your diet every day because it can't be stored in the body.
+Folic acid is a water soluble vitamin, which means you need it in your diet every day because it can't be stored in the body.

-For further information on Folic Acid and the Associations current campaign please CLICK HERE.
+For further information on the Association’s “Are you getting enough?” campaign please CLICK HERE.

 The Ponti Study - Prevention of Neural Tube Defects by Inositol